XaiverYuan/PatchBackdoor/README.md

 * torch==1.11.0
 * torchvision==0.12.0

-we did not test on other versions of torch/torchvision.
-However, since we are not using some picky functions from torch.
-Close versions should work too, which means, in most case, as far as you can run
+We have not tested our code with other versions of torch/torchvision.
+However, since we do not utilize some sensitive functions from torch, it is likely that close versions will work as well.
+In most cases, as long as you can run
 ```python
 import torch
 a=torch.rand((3,224,224),device='cuda')
 ```
-Then most likely, your environment could run our code.
+, it is highly likely that your environment will be able to run our code successfully
 ### Example Usage
 * simply running
 ```bash
 python TrainPatchCifar10.py
 ```
-should work. it will keep printing the data of training.
+should work.
+It will keep printing the data of training.
 An example of data is shown below:
 ```
 train loss:
 38614.067; 55173.612; sumLoss: 93787.679